cbuijs/unbound-dns-firewall/README.md

 Included lists are compiled from my generic <a href="https://github.com/cbuijs/dns-firewall">DNS-Firewall</a> lists repository, and is intended to block online/web Advertising, Cyber-Attacks, Fake-News/Info, Gambling, Intrusion/Privacy, Malicious/Malware, Phising, Pornography and Tracking.

 <b>NOTE</b>: This is a work-in-progress and mistakes/erros/faults will creep in from time to time.
 The lists are updated at least once very 24 hours.
 This is done by an automated process, which can fail.
-See disclaimer at the top.
+See disclaimer.